The Best Bank Accounts for Kids 2023

 A parent or guardian will have to authorise the account opening and be listed as a signatory for children under 10, however, kids from 10 to 17 years old can apply independently as the main account holder - very grown up and an important milestone in their journey to financial autonomy.

-How Your Child can Learn to Manage Their own Money
+How Your Child Can Learn to Manage Their Own Money

 Kit is your kid's smart money sidekick!

-Kit is an innovative new app owned by CommBank, built especially for kids and designed to deliver the best money experience possible for young Australians.
+Kit is an innovative app owned by CommBank, built especially for kids and designed to deliver the best money experience possible for young Australians.

-Kit helps kids get hands-on financial education experience, promotes mindful spending and gives them autonomy and ownership of their money.
+Kit helps kids get hands-on financial education experience, promotes mindful spending, and gives them autonomy and ownership of their money.
 The 'earning-and-learning' platform also imparts bit-sized (but effective!) lessons to help kids on their journey toward money-mastering, with features including savings stacks, PayDay and ‘nudges’ that encourage them to achieve their goals.

 Kit has adopted a scientific approach to help little learners build financial independence and confidence.
 With their own fun, customisable Kit Account and a digital and physical prepaid card, savvy savers can easily manage their own earnings and spending, and watch their savings grow!
-Plus, there is a $0 account fee with Kit - and the jokes are priceless!

 Piggy Banks for Kids and Other Important Things to Consider